frovedis/frovedis/doc/manual/python/ml/NearestNeighbors.md

     (5, 4)        1.4142135623730951
     (5, 3)        2.23606797749979

-Like in fit(), frovedis-like input can be used to speed-up the graph making at server side.
+Like in fit(), frovedis-like input can be used to speed-up the graph construction at server side.

 For example,